mathexresources/mtxTextUI/README.md

 # mtxTextUI [FREE][STANDALONE]

 Hello!
-I created this script a few years ago and have decided to publish it since it no longer serves a purpose for me.
+I created this **FiveM script** a few years ago and have decided to publish it since it no longer serves a purpose for me.
 While the code isn’t my best work, I’ve made it available for free.

 ## Features
 * Lightweight
 * 0.00ms idle time (0.01ms during activity)
 * Close with a key